safe-route/CC-saferoute-jwt-express/README.md

 Install all required dependency with `npm install`, run the server with either `nodemon app.js` or `node app.js`, with nodemon is better meant for development purpose.

-**!!IMPORTANT**
+**!!IMPORTANT!!**

-Change the .env values to your development environment variables, the value included are by no means secret, but it is not recommended. **SET `.env` in `.gitignore` if moving to prod version
+Change the .env values to your development environment variables, the value included are by no means secret, but it is not recommended. **SET `.env` in `.gitignore` if moving to prod version**

 ## Endpoints